 You will want an lawyer to help you draft this document, as it can have serious implications for your life moving forward.

 You can also end the relationship by living separate or apart for one year, or by formally marrying someone else.
 However, you will still want a formal separation agreement to tackle all the major issues of your separation, including property division.

 When you work with Merchant Law you get access to experienced family lawyers who care about helping you get results.
 We’re responsive, and we’ve got decades of successful cases under our belts.

 Are we the right lawyers for you?
-Find out by calling us to set up a free consultation today.
+Call Merchant Law to speak with a lawyer now.
 We’ll answer your questions, discuss your goals for your common law separation, and help you understand what your next steps should be.